 \Shared\<PartialName>.aspx & .ascx

 These search locations are very similar to searching for views by name, with the exception that we now look for a partial by the name specified in the RenderPartial method.
+We could have used <%= Html.Partial("Profile", profile) %> as well.
+The difference is that Html.Partial(…) returns, whereas Html.RenderPartial(…) renders the partial immediately to the response stream.
 In our example above, the call to RenderPartial looks for a file named "Profile", found in the controller-specific views folder shown in figure 10.1.

 Figure 10.1 - The Profile partial located in our Profile views folder